Moses-Code-Dev/Djowda-Legal/privacy.md

 Djowda will always comply with the Google Play Data Safety and GDPR/CCPA consent requirements, ensuring you can manage your ad and privacy settings at any time.

 Djowda does not sell personal information and does not share identifiable data with advertisers beyond what is required for ad delivery and measurement.

+We do share device identifiers and approximate location with our ad partners (like Google AdMob) for the sole purpose of ad delivery and measurement on our platform, as allowed by your consent settings.

 Where possible, ads may be disabled in community or educational builds to maintain a non-commercial environment.